Coronavirus digest: 'Cruise-to-nowhere' guest tests positive | DW | 09.12.2020

 Author: Andreas Kirchhoff, Susan Bonney-Cox

-DW has the overview of the latest major developments around the world.
+DW has an overview of the latest major developments around the world.

 Asia